CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-**Before collecting sediment cores**, four questions are worth settling:
+**Before collecting sediment cores**, four questions are worth addressing:

-1. **What do I want to know?** Baseline data?
-A comparison between management types?
+1. **What do I want to know?** Am I interested in collecting baseline data?
+Making a comparison between management types?
+Tracking restoration success?
+All of the above?
 2. **Where does that question apply?** The whole ecosystem, just the eelgrass, high meadow vs low?
-3. **How much data do I need?** How many samples is enough — and does that fit the budget?
+3. **How much data do I need?** How many samples is enough?
+What is our capacity to meet this?
-4. **Where should the samples come from?**
+4. **Where should the samples be collected from**

-Answering these is what a **sampling design** does.
-It turns a carbon question into a field plan: a number of cores, and a set of coordinates.
+Answering these is what a **sampling design** aims to achieve.
+It turns a carbon question into a field plan: a number of cores, and a set of sampling coordinates.

-This section covers five steps.
-Work through them and you'll leave with a plan you can hand to a field team.
+This section covers the five steps of a sampling design.
+Work through them and you'll leave with a plan for the field.

 | # | Step | Answers |
 |---|------|---------|